JSAbrahams/Little-Turing-Machine/README.md

 A fun little interactive (eventually) Turing machine (with finite tape, of course).

 For now, we only allow loading of presets.
-These presets consider of 3, 4, and 5-state 2-symbol busy beavers.
+These presets consider of a 2, 3, 4, and 5-state 2-symbol busy beavers.

 ## Requirements